 You might not think that snoring is a consideration when choosing a mattress, but it should be.

-If you are a back sleeper then take note, as this can increase the snoring levels in some people.
 Generally, the best position to avoid snoring is to sleep on your side (the so-called foetal position).
 Why?
 Because sleeping on your back lets your tongue stick toward the back of your throat.
 This is a main factor in the vibrating (and often very loud!) sounds we call snoring.
-Thus, if you sleep on your back and you snore, try switching over to sleeping on your side.
-You may find the relief you’re seeking, and if you have a partner they will likely be very grateful as well.

 Obstructive sleep apnea is a sleep disorder where your throat muscles relax and block your airway at irregular intervals.
 This in turn interrupts your breathing over the course of your sleep.
 Aside from snoring, people with obstructive sleep apnea may experience waking up in the middle of the night gasping for air or waking up with a dry mouth.
 It’s best to check in with your doctor to make sure you’re not confusing snoring for something more serious.

 What about pillows for side sleepers?